andrewgiang/SpritzerTextView/README.md

 SpritzerTextView
 ============

 A simplified TextView wrapper that uses the Spritzer from  [OpenSpritz-Android](https://github.com/OnlyInAmerica/OpenSpritz-Android) to "spritz" text.

+Note: This library has nothing to do with SpritzInc.

 ![SpritzerTextView example](http://i.imgur.com/YcTLX9Z.gif)